fillefrans/pi/README.md

 ##π

-####What is π?
+####Que?

 pi is a distributed application platform for HTML5

-The short version is:

-- π is fast
+- fast
+- efficient
 - extensible
 - flexible
-- heavily optimized for mobile devices
-- has a namespace
+- scalable
 - provides a communication network between all parts of the namespace
-- requires an HTML5-compatible browser.
+- only available in HTML5-compatible browsers
+- real-time
+- namespaced

-The central concept in π is the shared namespace across the client and server.
+The central concepts in pi are : channel, address, object and type

-Any part of the namespace may interact with any other part: server, app, user, module, plugin, component, etc

-As an example: a server script may be invoked by a user session in an app.
-The app can then subscribe to a dedicated channel where the server script publishes progress events.

-Another example: two apps may define a common namespace for exchanging messages and events.

-π is a bare-bones but extensible set of best practices and libraries that serves as a platform for developing real-time distributes web apps/components/services/sites, with a modular architecture and a built-in dependency system with on-demand loading and preloading.
+ADDRESS
+- an address is a path in the pi namespace:
+    "pi.user.8739"
+    "pi.service.time.tick"
+    "pi.app"

+CHANNEL
+- a channel is a filter that allows separation of traffic to the same address

+- a channel and an address are given together in the following style:
+    "db|pi.user.8739"
+    "zmq:9001|pi.service.myzmqservice"

+- there are 15 pre-defined channels in Pi

+    - 0 : BASE
+    - 1 : AUTH
+    - 2 : CHAT
+    - 3 : DEBUG
+    - 4 : WARNING
+    - 5 : ERROR
+    - 6 : LOG
+    - 7 : TYPE
+    - 8 : DB
+    - 9 : PING
+    - 10 : CTRL
+    - 11 : ADMIN
+    - 12 : SYS

+    - 14 : PUSH
+    - 15 : ZMQ

+- external addresses look like:
+    "db|pi.user.8739@pi.viewshq.no:8080/api/pi.io.db.php"
+    "zmq:9001|pi.service.myzmqservice@zmq.myservice.com:7800/services/zmq/myzmq/"

-π is inspired by flow-based programming and the old-school linux toolchain, where specialized, highly optimized agents can be configured into flexible chains of processing.
+Pi is inspired by flow-based programming and the old-school linux toolchain, where specialized, highly optimized agents can be configured into flexible chains of processing.